-PFPS can be associated with other symptoms in addition to pain which includes crepitus and functional deficit.
-The functional deficit can be severe enough to limit the activity of professional athletes.
-PFPS can be thought of as a precursor to osteoarthritis as most cases eventually develop osteoarthritis.
+PFPS, known as “runner’s knee” in layperson terms, can be associated with other symptoms in addition to pain, including crepitus and functional deficit.
+The functional deficit can be severe enough to limit professional athletes’ activity, though the condition can occur in non-athletes as well.
+PFPS can be thought of as a precursor to osteoarthritis since most patients eventually develop osteoarthritis.

-PFPS incidence is high and estimated to be around 22 per 1000 per year.
-The condition is seen twice more commonly in women compared to men.
+PFPS incidence is high, estimated to be around 22 per 1000 per year.
+The condition is twice as common in women than men.

 Epidemiology of the Patellofemoral Pain Syndrome

 PFPS occurs very frequently in physically active people.
-The age range for frequent incidence of PFPS is 15 to 30.
-Even though the condition is a common one, there isn’t a lot of research done on its occurrence.
-Moreover, an assumption exists that females experience the condition more than males.
+The age range for the frequent incidence of PFPS is 15 to 30.
+Even though the condition is common, there is little research on its occurrence.

 Pathophysiology of the Patellofemoral Pain Syndrome

-There are different hypotheses that try to explain the pathophysiology of PFPS.
-The main focus of recent research in the pathogenesis of PFPS has been on patella maltracking, an imbalance in the action of vastus lateralis and vastus medialis muscles, abnormal malalignment, hip instability, rear-foot eversion, hamstring imbalance, knee-spine syndrome and psychological factors.
-Therefore, most scholars agree that PFPS is a multifactorial disease where one has different players that are working together to cause a tracking problem of the patella.
+There are different hypotheses concerning PFPS pathophysiology.
+Recent research on PFPS pathogenesis has focused on patella maltracking, an imbalance in the action of the vastus lateralis and vastus medialis muscles, patellar malalignment, hip instability, rear-foot aversion, hamstring imbalance, knee-spine syndrome, and psychological factors.
+Therefore, most scholars agree that PFPS is a multifactorial disease where multiple factors cause a patella tracking problem.

 Patellar Mal-tracking in Patellofemoral Pain Syndrome

-The patella in patients with PFPS is shown to be more dynamic and to be poorly aligned to the adjacent structures.
-For instance, dynamic magnetic resonance imaging studies of the knee in patients with PFPS show the patella to be localized more laterally compared to what is expected in a healthy individual.
+The patella in patients with PFPS is more dynamic and poorly aligned to the adjacent structures.
+For instance, dynamic magnetic resonance imaging studies of the knee in patients with PFPS show the patella is localized more laterally than would be expected in a healthy individual.
 The patella is also found to be hypermobile in patients with PFPS.

-When the patient goes from a standing position to a squatting position, the patella is found to be gliding more in patients with PFPS.
-These findings are suggestive of a tracking issue of the patella which is thought to play a key role in the pathogenesis of PFPS.
+When the patient goes from a standing to a squatting position, the patella glides more in patients with PFPS.
+These findings suggest a patella tracking issue, which is thought to play a key role in PFPS pathogenesis.

 Vastus Lateralis and Vastus Medialis Role in the Pathogenesis of PFPS

 For the patella to be hypermobile and more lateralized, one would expect the muscles attached to it to be abnormally active and imbalanced.
-This hypothesis was confirmed in a recent study that showed an imbalance between vastus medialis and vastus lateralis in patients with PFPS.
-Vastus medialis is activated later than expected; hence, the patella is pulled laterally by the vastus lateralis muscle.
+This hypothesis was confirmed in a recent study showing an imbalance between the vastus medialis and vastus lateralis in patients with PFPS.
+The vastus medialis is activated later than expected; hence, the patella is pulled laterally by the vastus lateralis muscle.

-When patients are climbing upstairs or downstairs, both vastus lateralis and medialis are expected to be activated equally and at the same time for the patella to remain in the correct position.
-The imbalance between the two muscles is a crucial pathologic finding in patients with PFPS and is linked to the abnormal tracking of the patella.
+When patients climb upstairs or downstairs, both the vastus lateralis and medialis are expected to be activated equally and simultaneously so the patella remains in the correct position.
+The imbalance between the two muscles is a crucial pathological finding in patients with PFPS and is linked to abnormal patellar tracking.

 Joint Malalignment in PFPS

-Patients with PFPS usually do not have a malalignment problem of the femoral and tibial bones in the knee.
-On the other hand, patients with an abnormal alignment manifested as an increased Q-angle are more likely to develop knee problems including PFPS.
-Therefore, it is now recommended to follow athletes with an increased Q-angle more closely to exclude the emergence of osteoarthritis or PFPS and treat knee pain as early as possible.
+Patients with PFPS usually do not have a malalignment problem with the femoral and tibial bones in the knee.
+On the other hand, patients with a malalignment that manifested as an increased Q-angle are more likely to develop knee problems, including PFPS.
+Therefore, athletes with increased Q-angles should be followed more closely to exclude the emergence of osteoarthritis or PFPS and treat knee pain as early as possible.

 On the other hand, some physicians have noticed an abnormal dynamic alignment of the knee joint during walking in patients with PFPS.
-For instance, the dynamic valgus alignment was seen more often in female athletes who have PFPS compared to those who do not.
+For instance, the dynamic valgus alignment was seen more often in female athletes who have PFPS than in those who did not.
 Dynamic magnetic resonance imaging of the patellofemoral joint in patients with PFPS showed abnormal joint kinematics.
-As expected from the mal-tracking hypothesis of pathogenesis, the femur was found to be excessively medially rotated in patients with PFPS, whereas the patella was laterally rotated.
+As expected from the mal-tracking hypothesis of pathogenesis, the femur was found to be excessively medially rotated in patients with PFPS, while the patella was laterally rotated.